“Scientists investigate that which already is;

 – Entrepreneurship / Industry Experience

 At the age of 21 I founded a software start up called AppStudio which provided unique and inventive applications to large retail and architecture companies, and Universities.
-I have +10 years of experience as a software systems engineer and designer of ultra-large highly interconnected systems.
-I’ve worked for the Bank of Brazil, Smar, University of Sao Paulo, IBM, ARUP and Central Government, among others.
+I have +13 years of experience as a software systems engineer and designer of ultra-large highly interconnected systems.
+I’ve worked for IBM, ARUP, the Bank of Brazil, Smar, University of Sao Paulo, and Central Government, among others.

 – Conferencing / Honours and Awards

-I am a frequent conference, panel and tutorial speaker (including a TEDx and 17 conferences of international acclaim), and have received numerous awards, scholarships and recognitions from Intel, EPSRC, BFWG, Google, ACM, EIT Digital, McKinsey & Company, Inspiration Awards for Women.
-In 2017 I was nominated to the Young Woman Engineer of the Year Awards of the IET.
-I’ve co-organized numerous conferences and events (including the Global Smart Cities Hackathon), has over 25 conference/journal publications, and serves as a reviewer of the IEEE Computers, Journal of Digital Image (Springer), IEEE Transactions of Signal Processing, and the Journal of Biological Systems (World Scientific).
+I am a frequent keynote, panel and tutorial speaker (including a TEDx), and have received numerous awards, scholarships and recognitions from Intel, EPSRC, BFWG, Google, ACM, EIT Digital, McKinsey & Company, Inspiration Awards for Women.
+I’ve co-organized numerous conferences and events (including the Global Smart Cities Hackathon), have multiple conference/journal publications, and serve as a reviewer of the IEEE Computers, Journal of Digital Image (Springer), IEEE Transactions of Signal Processing, and the Journal of Biological Systems (World Scientific).
 I am a member of the All Party Parliamentary Group (APPG) on Smart Cities, City Protocol, IEEE, ACM, and the IET.

 – Volunteering / Advocating for Women and Diversity in Tech